 In a nutshell

-Learn from staff who are internationally recognised researchers
+- Learn from academic staff who are internationally recognised researchers

-Learn a wide array of concepts and tools of research to make sense of the political and social world around you
+- Develop an understanding of research tools needed to make sense of the political and social landscape around you

 This is for you if...

 You are highly motivated with a keen interest in politics and contemporary history

 You’re passionate about exploring how power dynamics work within the wider society.

 You would like to pursue a professional career in politics.

 This exciting course is designed to develop both your knowledge and theoretical understanding of this dynamic and changing field.
 Throughout your political studies you’ll explore the dynamics of power in a range of unique contexts, from political parties and movements to the effect of war and media.
 You’ll be learning from established experts in their field, who lecture on subjects as diverse as the political left, Russian foreign policy and the politics of the internet.

 The first year of your politics degree course is designed to inspire and nurture your political ideas, while introducing you to key concepts in history, democracy and theories of power.
 Each module will give you the opportunity to deepen your knowledge of politics – whether that be exploring international relations, debating the role of democracy in society or evaluating theories of domination.

 Moving into the second and third year of your degree, you’ll shape your studies to focus on the areas of politics that interest you the most.
 From US foreign policy to the Arab-Israeli conflict, this is your chance to develop your knowledge in your chosen areas.